Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 Color and Appearance

 Many woodworkers prefer using walnut lumber for cabinets and other pieces of furniture mainly because of its attractive color quality.
-If you inspect the lumber as closely as we did, you’ll spot its heartwood color, ranging from light brown to dark chocolate.
+If you inspect the lumber closely, you’ll spot its heartwood color, ranging from light brown to dark chocolate.

 Depending on the wood’s growing conditions and age, its heartwood could also develop its wood color with red, purple, and grey tints.
 Meanwhile, the sapwood for walnut lumber turn faded yellowish-gray to almost white as it reaches maturity.